 Last but not least is the Saigon Skydeck at the Bitexco Financial Tower, one of the main attractions in Ho Chi Minh City.
 The Saigon Skydeck on the 49th floor offers breathtaking 360-degree views of the entire city.
-The best time to visit is during sunset, this way you can catch a clear view of the distant buildings and landscapes during the golden hour before witnessing the colourful bright lights illuminate the city as the sky darkens.
+The best time to visit is during sunset, this way you can catch a clear view of the distant buildings and landscapes during the golden hour before witnessing the colorful bright lights illuminate the city as the sky darkens.

 Full Blog Post ∼ Top 7 Things To Do In Ho Chi Minh

-Ho Chi Minh City – Things to do in Vietnam
+Ho Chi Minh City – Vietnam Itinerary

 Mui Ne on the east coast of Vietnam is known for its beautiful palm-fringed beaches, various watersports activities and the famous Mui Ne Sand Dunes.
 This is one location you definitely don’t want to miss when backpacking Vietnam.